jlvFlores/Math-magicians/README.md

 > Description of some of the project's key features.

-- Basic setup for a react project.
+- Calculator and quotes pages.
 - Has working linters to encourage clean code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>